GLOBAL MARKETS-Global stocks, oil edge away from highs as stimulus rally ebbs

 U.S. 10-year Treasury yields US10YT=RR rose again on Friday, back above 1.6% and on track to rise for the seventh straight week.

-Markets will likely remain volatile in the second quarter, particularly for the dollar, which was much stronger than expectations at the start of the year, said Cliff Zhao, chief strategist at China Construction Bank International.
+Markets are likely to remain volatile in the second quarter, particularly for the dollar, which was much stronger than expected at the start of the year, said Cliff Zhao, chief strategist at China Construction Bank International.

-"So I think the strong U.S. dollar may weigh on some liquidity conditions in the emerging markets," he added.
+"So I think the strong U.S. dollar may weigh on some liquidity conditions in the emerging markets," he said.

 Global assetshttp://tmsnrt.rs/2jvdmXl